-Jugulator: A Song By Song Review #1-5
+Jugulator: A Song By Song Review #1-5 Including the Title Track

-- Dead Meat -this groovy song is about someone that will not be scared to face his fate, whatever may happen to him.
+- Dead Meat - This groovy song is about someone that will not be scared to face his fate, whatever may happen to him.
 Even if he defies the opposition, even in death he will feel that he has gotten some kind of victory.

-- Death Row -the song starts with a prisoner asking to be released but he is being told that because of the crime that he committed, he must pay the price for it.
+- Death Row - The song starts with a prisoner asking to be released but he is being told that because of the crime that he committed, he must pay the price for it.
 (Note: there is also a song with this same title in the Ring of Fire album by Mark Boals that would be released in 2001).

-- Decapitate -this song is a bit slower but the lyrical concept is the same as in the previous song.
+- Decapitate - This song is a bit slower but the lyrical concept is the same as in the previous song.
 Sometimes justice is served in the most brutal of ways.

-Abductors: One of The Best Judas Priest Songs Ever
+"Abductors" One of The Best Judas Priest Songs Ever

-6. Burn in Hell -this song starts with a brilliant riff and it is about a killer that is about be tracked down and brought to justice.
+6. Burn in Hell - This song starts with a brilliant riff and it is about a killer that is about be tracked down and brought to justice.
 Great grooves and rhythm are present in this one and there is a part in the song that sounds like something Slayer would use in their songs.

-7. Brain Dead -the song starts with a police car siren as we hear a car crashing noise.
+7. Brain Dead - The song starts with a police car siren as we hear a car crashing noise.
 The song is about someone who has been paralyzed because of an accident.
 He does not want to live in the current state that he is in.

-8. Abductors -this may be my favorite song in the album.
+8. Abductors - This may be my favorite song in the album.
 This slower-paced catchy song is about a monster that is ready to attack its victim.
 On the Painkiller album back in 1990, the band addressed this concept in the very good song Nightcrawler.

-9. Bullet Train -the beginning of the song has some Slayer influenced guitar riffing (like Ghosts of War).
+9. Bullet Train - The beginning of the song has some Slayer influenced guitar riffing (like Ghosts of War).

-10. Cathedral Spires -this last song once again starts out with melodic acoustic guitar.
+10. Cathedral Spires - This last song once again starts out with melodic acoustic guitar.
 It is not only Metallica that perfected this kind of style and made it work out well.
 Judas Priest does it very well on Jugulator.